rancher-sandbox/rancher-desktop/docs/development/obs.md

 ## Important Concepts

-In order to use OBS you need to understand certain concepts.
-Unfortunately, the way these concepts work and fit together is not intuitive, nor is the documentation helpful in understanding them.
+There are a few concepts that one should understand in order to use OBS.
-A brief overview of these concepts, and how they interact, is provided here.
+The way they work and interact can be unintuitive at first, so a brief overview is provided here.

 A **project** is the object in which you do everything in OBS.
 Everything falls under projects: repositories, packages, services,